 The Board of Directors acts as the Audit Committee and the Board has no separate committees.
-We have no qualified financial expert at this time because it has not been able to hire a qualified candidate.
+The Company has no qualified financial expert at this time because it has not been able to hire a qualified candidate.
 Further, the Company believes that it has inadequate financial resources at this time to hire such an expert.